Business Finance

 You’re spending more cash than you’re bringing in.You’re bringing more cash in than you’re sending out.

 If you have positive cash flow, you have enough cash to cover your financial obligations.
-If you’re operating with negative cash flow, you are not bringing in enough cash to cover your current expenses and will likely need to seek additional business financing to continue running at your current pace.
+If you’re operating with negative cash flow, you are not bringing in enough cash to cover your current expenses and will likely need additional business financing to continue running at your current pace.

 Profit refers to the remaining revenue after all expenses are paid.
 If you have a positive value after subtracting total expenses from total revenue, then you’re profitable.
 If you have a negative value, you’re spending more than you’re making over that timeframe and are operating with a loss.